Canada economic shutdown to last for weeks more, death toll above 800

 Authorities across Canada have ordered a shutdown of non-essential businesses, throwing millions of people out of work.
 The jobless rate is set to soar to 25% from around 6% before the crisis struck.
-"Everyone is very interested to know when things are going to get back to normal when they'll be able to go back to work. ...
-The reality is, it is going to be weeks still.
+"Everyone is very interested to know when things are going to get back to normal, when they'll be able to go back to work ... it is going to be weeks still.
 We recognize that it is going to be important to get our economy going and we will have to do it in phases," Trudeau said.

+"We're dealing with a wildfire in our long-term care homes," Ontario Premier Doug Ford told a briefing, saying 14% of all residences had recorded cases.
+Quebec Premier Francois Legault said his province was short about 1,250 workers in the long-term care network.

+"We are deploying more professionals from the hospitals to the residences, but we're still lacking staff.
+I'm asking everybody available ... to come forward," he told a briefing.
+Trudeau said Ottawa was prepared to help pay the salaries of workers in long-term care facilities.

-Trudeau said authorities would have to be cautious about lifting the restrictions on the economy and the movement of people until a vaccine had been developed.
-He also announced Ottawa was prepared to help pay the salaries of workers in long-term care facilities for the elderly, some of which are struggling to cope with the outbreak.
-Around half the deaths have occurred in seniors' residences.
+He also said authorities would have to be cautious about fully lifting the restrictions on the economy until a vaccine had been developed. ($1=1.3902 Canadian dollars)

-Public health officials say they are particularly worried about the residences as well as Canada's remote northern regions, where the healthcare system is patchy.
-Trudeau said Ottawa would provide a total of C$140 million ($101 million) in new funding to the country's three Arctic territories to boost health and social services, make food more affordable and support regional airlines. ($1=1.3902 Canadian dollars)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)